jabergius33/Statistical_filtering/statistical_filtering/README-cylind.md

   *
   *

-### How to use it for binary segmentation:
+### How to use it:

 #### Training (potentially need to chmod +x the file)

-1. Modify the config file at '/config/semantickitti.yaml' (change setup and dataset path)
+1. Modify the config file at 'config/semantickitti.yaml' (change setup and dataset path)
 2. Train the network by running:
 ```
 sh train.sh
 ```

 #### Generate prediction labels (demo_test_folder.py )
+1. Update path to model in "demo_test_folder.py" (model to infer)
+2. Create an empty 'Sequences' folder where the predictions will be stored
+3. Run: demo_test_folder.py

   Args:
-* --demo-folder : Path to the data sequence
+* --demo-folder : Path to the dataset (sequences folder)
  ##### Example:
 ```
 python demo_test_folder.py --demo-folder /dataset/sequences/